 - You can increase your earnings by accepting Blitz offers during peak hours, usually from 10:30 am to 1:30 pm and between 5:30pm and 8:30 pm and during weekends.

-- You can make money even without a car.
+- Make money even without a car.
 You can deliver stuff by scooter, bicycle, or foot.

-- You are not limited to food delivery.
+- With Postmates, you are not limited to food delivery.
 You can make money by shopping, for example, at Apple and delivering it to the client.

-- You could increase your earnings with “Crushers” bonuses if you complete a certain number of deliveries within a set period of time.
+- You could increase your earnings if you complete a certain number of deliveries within a set period of time.

 - Just because you can work anytime doesn’t mean you can earn money with Postmates anytime.
 There are slow times, too, depending on your location, so working for Postmates does not guarantee consistent income.
 This is why it makes sense to sign up with other companies such as DoorDash to stay consistently busy during your driving hours.

-- The app doesn’t tell you how much you’ll make for your trip until the delivery is completed, so you have to do the math to make sure that a job is worth your time.
-Remember that you don’t get paid for the trip to the pickup location, so you have to be smart when it comes to accepting jobs.
+- The app doesn’t tell you how much you’ll make for your trip until the delivery is completed.
+So, you have to do the math to make sure that a job is worth your time.
+Remember, you don’t get paid for the trip to the pickup location, so be smart when accepting jobs.

 - As with Doordash and other similar companies, you are not paid for the wear and tear of your car.